 Archiving directly to BigQuery

 If your use case permits, you can archive real-time event data directly into BigQuery by using streaming inserts.
-This is particularly useful for performing big data analytics.
-Also, because BigQuery stores data immutably in an append-only fashion, this solution carries no risk of accidental overwrites or write-based data corruption.
+This approach is particularly useful for performing big data analytics.
+To prevent accidental overwrites, you should use IAM to manage who has update and delete access to the data written to the tables.

 Data corruption recovery